ai-rio/chuncking-system/docs/tutorial/Chapter 9: Enterprise Observability & Monitoring.md

 2.  **Health Checks (The Pre-flight Checklist)**:
     *   **What they are**: Simple "yes/no" or "good/bad" checks to see if different parts of the system are working as expected.
-    *   **Examples**: "Is the database reachable?"
-"Can we write files to disk?"
-"Is the main chunking engine initialized?"
+    *   **Examples**: "Is the disk reachable?"
+"Can we run a test chunking operation?"
+"Is the main application process running?"
     *   **How they help**: They tell you *if* a component is functioning.
 "The file system check passed."
 "The chunking engine is ready."

 3.  **Logging with Correlation IDs (The Flight Recorder)**: